A9B8C7D6/To-The-Quantum-Future-SoC2023/Week0/README.md

 The reading material for the week is Sections 2.1 and 2.2 from QCQI : (Linear Algebra and Postulates of Quantum Mechanics)

-We'll post the assignment for the week in a few days :)
+The assignment for this week is up :)